Residential Life Restart Guide

-Hunter College is taking extensive measure to ensure that students who move into rooms in the Brookdale Campus dormitory remain healthy and safe – and that those with whom they interact are equally protected.
-The requirements cover every aspect of the process, from proof of a negative COVID test before students arrive on campus, to strict requirements if they become infected as students, to procedures if an evacuation of the dormitory becomes necessary.
+Hunter College is taking extensive measures to ensure that students who move into rooms in the Brookdale Campus dormitory remain healthy and safe – and that those with whom they interact are equally protected.
+The requirements cover every aspect of the process.

 For the purpose of our planning, Hunter will only be offering 600 single beds.
-Each bed will have its own room with a window, wi-fi, study space, and refrigerator.
+Each bed will have its own room with a window, wi-fi, and study space.
+Students will be offered a list of retailers from which they may purchase a mini-fridge and the college will make funds available to those students who demonstrate a need in making the purchase.
 Students will be restricted to not have visitors, including other residential students, in their rooms.

 To minimize the potential for students to be in close contact with one another, twenty rooms on each floor will be designated as a cohort.
 Each cohort will share one bathroom, which will be used following all physical distancing guidelines and will be made available on a scheduled basis for showering and morning/bedtime hygiene.

 Study lounges will be restricted to only students living on the floor and physically distanced furniture locations with behavior monitoring by onsite staff.